 Open in app open_in_new

-From Wikipedia, the free encyclopedia Judy Garland (June 10, 1922 – June 22, 1969) was an American actress and singer.
-Through a career that spanned 45 of her 47 years, Garland attained international stardom as an actress in musical and dramatic roles, as a recording artist and on the concert stage.
-Respected for her versatility, she received a juvenile Academy Award, won a Golden Globe Award, as well as Grammy Awards and a Special Tony Award.
-She was nominated for the Academy Award for Best Actress for her role in A Star is Born and for Best Supporting Actress for her performance in the 1961 film, Judgement at Nuremberg.
-At 40 years of age, she was the youngest recipient of the Cecil B. DeMille Award for lifetime achievement in the motion picture industry.
-After appearing in vaudeville with her sisters, Garland was signed to Metro-Goldwyn-Mayer as a teenager.
-There she made more than two dozen films, including nine with Mickey Rooney and the 1939 film with which she would be most identified, The Wizard of Oz.
-After 15 years, Garland was released from the studio but gained renewed success through record-breaking concert appearances, including a return to acting beginning with critically acclaimed performances.
-Despite her professional triumphs, Garland battled personal problems throughout her life.
-Insecure about her appearance, her feelings were compounded by film executives who told her she was unattractive and manipulated her on-screen physical appearance.
-Garland was plagued by financial instability, often owing hundreds of thousands of dollars in back taxes.
-She married five times, with her first four marriages ending in divorce.
-Garland died of an accidental drug overdose at the age of 47, leaving children Liza Minnelli, Lorna Luft and Joey Luft.
+Judy Garland (1922–1969) was an American actress and singer.
+After appearing in vaudeville with her sisters, Garland was signed to Metro-Goldwyn-Mayer.
+There she made more than two dozen films, including nine with Mickey Rooney and The Wizard of Oz.
+After fifteen years, Garland was released from the studio but gained renewed success through concert appearances and later a return to acting.
+Through a career Garland attained international stardom as an actress in musical and dramatic roles, as a recording artist and on the concert stage.
+She received a juvenile Academy Award, a Golden Globe Award as well as a Grammy Award and a Special Tony Award.
+She was nominated for the Academy Award for Best Actress for A Star is Born and Best Supporting Actress for Judgement at Nuremberg.
+At forty, she was the youngest recipient of the Cecil B. DeMille Award for lifetime achievement in the motion picture industry.
 In 1997, Garland was posthumously awarded a Grammy Lifetime Achievement Award.
 Several of her recordings have been inducted into the Grammy Hall of Fame.
 In 1999, the American Film Institute placed her among the ten greatest female stars in the history of American cinema.
-Description above from the Wikipedia article Judy Garland, licensed under CC-BY-SA, full list of contributors on Wikipedia.

 June 10, 1922, Grand Rapids, Minnesota, USA